I’ve mentioned guest blogging in a few of my posts as a way of getting traffic and incoming links to your site, but how do you go about it?

 Guest blogging is when you write an article or blog post as a ‘guest’ of someone else’s website.
-An example is this article I wrote for Danny Brown’s blog.

 The benefits of guest blogging are two-fold; you can drive more relevant traffic to your site and also get a valuable link or links back to your own website which is good for SEO.

 The first part is deciding which blogs you want to contribute to.

 The initial step is to choose a site or sites relevant to yours.
 For example, if you run a local letting agents there’s no point approaching websites that are focused on something unrelated such as mobile phone technology.

 The reason for this is Google places a lot of importance on relevance when it comes to the search engine rankings.
 Also, the likelihood of you getting interested visitors to your letting site from one on mobile phone technology is slim.

 There are two main ways to find guest blogging opportunities; do a search online for ‘guest blogging’ followed by your industry or contact blogs you want to contribute to directly.

 Writing your post